HarishJagdale0/Promo/README.md

 - This project allows users to **generate**, **save**, and **scan QR codes** effortlessly from text, URLs, or files.
 - The Frontend & Backend using project integration of webcam system of QR Generates.
 - It has been to developed by the **Code Recognize** have been developed a data.
-- m mvsv dsmvg gdmjerg rh ;ewmgldglw
+- m mvsv dsmvg gdmjerg rh
 ---